What is a Letter of Authority (LOA) when switching energy suppliers?

 Switching business energy suppliers used to be a hassle, but today services like Bionic can do everything for you.

 But there’s one thing they need from you before they can do anything: a Letter of Authority (LOA).
 Without it, your switch can’t go ahead — but what is one, and why is it so important?

-In our guide, we help you understand everything you need to know, including what they do, how long they last for, and how to write one
+In our guide, we help you understand everything you need to know, including what they do, how long they last, and how to write one.

 What is a Letter of Authority?